Dental Implants – Medford, MA

 Understanding the Cost of Dental Implants

 Do you still have questions about dental implants in Medford?
 We have the answers!
-Before committing and investing in this treatment process, it’s important that you get the information that you need.
+Before committing to and investing in this treatment process, it’s important that you get the information that you need.
 At Giamberardino Dental Care, we always want to satisfy our patients’ curiosity.
 That’s why we’ve included the answers to some of the most frequently asked questions about dental implants.
-Keep reading to learn more about this tooth replacement and its procedure.
+Keep reading to learn more about this tooth replacement method.

 How Many Dental Implants Will I Need?

 The number of dental implants that you need will depend directly on how many teeth you’re missing.
 Typically, you’ll need one implant per missing tooth, but sometimes bigger teeth like your back molars may need multiple implants for a proper replacement.
 The only way to know for sure is to schedule a consultation, where Dr. Giamberardino will carefully examine your mouth to determine how many implants you need.

 This number can also depend on the condition of your oral health and the strength of your jawbone.
 Sometimes, those with a weaker jawbone may not be able to handle as many dental implants as those without.
 When you lose teeth, your bone loses stimulation that it needs to thrive, which causes bone deterioration.

 Possibly the biggest benefit that dental implants have to offer is their longevity.
 Dental implants can last for a lifetime with proper care, making them well worth the investment.
 That’s because they are made out of high-quality titanium and rooted in the jawbone to create a long-lasting and sturdy support for dental restorations.
 How long your restoration lasts will depend on the type that you require and how well you practice your oral healthcare routine.